Arborlook

 The percentage threshold catches small slivers on urban and suburban tracts.
 The absolute area floor protects large rural tracts, where even a fraction of a percent can represent meaningful service territory.

-How a tract's population contributes to a department's profile depends on the tract's population density, classified using NFPA 1720 thresholds:
+How a tract's population contributes to a department's profile depends on the tract's population density, classified using NFPA 1750 demand-zone thresholds (legacy NFPA 1720):

 • Urban and suburban tracts (500 or more people per square mile): population is scaled by the fraction of the tract's area that overlaps the department boundary.
 For example, if a suburban tract with 5,000 residents has 60% of its area inside the department's boundary, it contributes 3,000 to the department's estimated population.
 This area-based apportionment produces accurate estimates because population in dense tracts is distributed relatively uniformly.